spetlr-org/spetlr/docs/utilities/README.md

 ## Api Auto Config

-Using the method `atc.db_auto.getDbApi()` gives access to a `DatabricksAPI` instance thas has been pre-configured for the current databricks instance.
+Using the method `atc.db_auto.getDbApi()` gives access to a `DatabricksAPI` instance that has been pre-configured for the current databricks instance.
 See [databricks-api](https://pypi.org/project/databricks-api/) for usage documentation.